 Engaging with direct and indirect suppliers, including smallholder producers, is essential to fulfilling a company's supply chain commitments and to supporting producer livelihoods, increasing productivity, and ensuring stable commodity supplies.
-Between 1.8 and 2 million smallholder farmers produce cocoa in West Africa.
-Smallholder farmers' lack of resources and their vulnerability to climate change and other disturbances can undermine their ability to comply with sustainable practices.
+Between 1.8 and 2 million smallholder farmers produce cocoa in West Africa.22 Smallholder farmers' lack of resources and their vulnerability to climate change and other disturbances can undermine their ability to comply with sustainable .practices.
 As a result, smallholders can significantly benefit from consistent engagement and support from companies.
-To ensure consistent engagement with suppliers, the Accountability Framework recommends that companies implement long-term purchase contracts, provide price premiums, and/or provide access to financial and technical support.

-In trying to understand how companies address concerns at the source of production, this analysis identified 40 SC cocoa companies engaging with their suppliers on sustainability and human rights issues.
-Of the 38 companies with cocoa sustainability commitments, 29 engaged with suppliers on these commitments.
-Eleven of the companies that do not have a commitment to sustainable cocoa do engage with suppliers and smallholders on key issues such as preventing child labor violations, raising farmer incomes, and improving cocoa yields.
-Only 25 companies reported engaging with suppliers at all supply chain levels, back to the source of production, while 16 companies reported engaging only with their direct suppliers.
+In trying to understand how companies address concerns throughout their supply chains, this analysis identified 40 SC cocoa companies engaging with their suppliers on sustainability and human rights issues.
+Of the 38 companies with cocoa sustainability commitments, 31 engaged with suppliers on these commitments.
+Seven of the companies that do not have a commitment to sustainable cocoa do engage with suppliers and smallholders on key issues such as preventing child labor violations, raising farmer incomes, and improving cocoa yields.
+Only 26 companies reported engaging with suppliers at all supply chain levels, back to the source of production, while 14 companies reported engaging only with their direct suppliers.
+To increase engagement with indirect suppliers, the Accountability Framework advocates active company engagement with direct suppliers to (1) push commitments to the production level and (2) support implementation of commitments across suppliers' entire business, including through technical support or other incentives.

-Given that smallholders produce 90 percent of cocoa in major growing regions and often need additional financial or technical resources to comply with the company's commitment, this is a missed opportunity for broad scale improvement, especially in West Africa.
+Given that smallholders produce 90 percent23 of cocoa in major growing regions and often need additional financial or technical resources to comply with the company's commitment, this is a missed opportunity for broad scale improvement, especially in West Africa.24

-Among the specific types of support companies use to aid their suppliers (not specifically smallholders), 37 (27 with commitments) provided their suppliers with technical support, 21 (15 with commitments) provided financial support, eight (six with commitments) provided community development support, and three (two with commitments) were providing other means of support.
-For smallholder suppliers specifically, 24 companies provided technical support and 10 provided financial support.
+Among the types of support companies disclosed providing to their suppliers, 39 (31 with commitments) reported distributing technical support, 20 (16 with commitments) reported contributing financial support, 10 (eight with commitments) reported allocating support for community development, and 26 (21 with commitments) disclosed providing other means of support.
+For smallholder suppliers specifically, 27 companies provided technical support and 11 provided financial support.